camjla/camjla/README.md

 <code>  <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg"  width="40"/></code>

- ## About ME
+ ## About ME :v:

-📚 I like study, my English and Spanish is basic/ technic because I study alone in courses with Kultivi and youtube videos.
+📚 I like study, my English and Spanish is intermediate and basic respectively because I study alone in courses with Kultivi and youtube videos.
 I have desire to study Korean, because I like so much the culture, musics, k-dramas and my korean friends.
 I hope someday visit this country.

 🌻 I want to be able to positively impact people with my work.